Oracle Tutorial

 Section 9.
 Packages

-• Package specification – show you step by step how to create a package specification.
+• Package specification – show you step-by-step how to create a package specification.

 • Package body – learn how to create a package body.